 Today began swinging around in a hammock on the deck.
-Well, it did for me at least.
+Well, it did for me, at least.
 I did what has been on my bucket list for a long time; sleep in a hammock on a boat.
 Last night around 2 am, I woke up to a small group of people crowded around the side of the deck, looking over the edge.
 I rolled out of my cocoon and groggily went to see what the loud whispers were about.
 The deck lights were on, and I got a crystal clear view of an enormous manta ray hovering on the surface of the water.
 It had a massive mouth open for filter feeding, and its wingspan must have been around 12 feet.
-It was so close, I could see its smooth, dolphin-like skin popping in and out of the waves passing.
+It was so close; I could see its smooth, dolphin-like skin popping in and out of the waves passing.
 As a collective group, we named it Manta, and Manta swam in circles around our boat for close to 2 hours.

 When I was rushed up this morning, my first call of duty was to make sure everyone was awake and ready for the free day ahead.
 Going down the ladder, the smell of crispy, golden churros filled the air below.
 Everyone woke up fairly easily and hurried to get their supplies for the day ready.
-The first shuttle of dinghies left about 20 minutes after the first wake up call, dropping the people interested in visiting the main island on the dock where the ferry would pick us up at 8:30 sharp.
-I got my wallet, my swimsuit, and my backpack ready and loaded up.
+The first shuttle of dinghies left about 20 minutes after the first wake-up call, dropping the people interested in visiting the main island on the dock where the ferry would pick us up at 8:30 sharp.
+I got my wallet, swimsuit, and backpack ready and loaded up.
 Today everyone had the option to stay on the boat and do laundry or homework or go to the main island in the morning to get provisions and explore the stores.

 Keep in mind we had just bought all of the food we restocked up on, and I had thick sweats on.
 When we reached the beach, I had definitely thought this was the end for me a few times.
 But the view was spectacular and 100% worth it.
-The beach was untouched and empty, the sand was whiter than my white flip flops, and the water was translucent and had a turquoise tint.
-It was ankle deep for probably half a mile, and the crystal clear water looked better than those classic computer desktop pictures.
+The beach was untouched and empty, the sand was whiter than my white flip-flops, and the water was translucent and had a turquoise tint.
+It was ankle-deep for probably half a mile, and the crystal clear water looked better than those classic computer desktop pictures.
 Absolutely picturesque.
-Claire and I tanned for almost an hour before it got too hot so we just sat in the water.
+Claire and I tanned for almost an hour before it got too hot, so we just sat in the water.
 It wasnt cold, rather refreshing.
-Realizing the time it was, we got up and dusted all the accumulated sand off our bodies and I slipping back into my black sweatpants and sweatshirt, completely dreading the long walk back with a heavy pack on my back.
+Realizing the time it was, we got up and dusted all the accumulated sand off our bodies, and I am slipping back into my black sweatpants and sweatshirt, completely dreading the long walk back with a heavy pack on my back.
 We returned to the restaurant area, where they restocked their food in time for lunch.
 I got the chicken and fries and completely devoured it.
 Before leaving, I wanted to try to get rid of some of the Aussie coins I had somehow stocked up on.
-I asked how many spring rolls I could get for a big pile of coins, and only thinking it might be enough for one, she gave me 4 very generously.
-We repacked all the food we got and head back to the dock, meeting up with the rest of our crew.
-The ferry was air conditioned and the 30 minutes was genuinely incredible.
+I asked how many spring rolls I could get for a big pile of coins, and only thinking it might be enough for one, she gave me four very generously.
+We repacked all the food we got and headed back to the dock, meeting up with the rest of our crew.
+The ferry was air-conditioned, and the 30 minutes was genuinely incredible.
 When we returned, the people who had chosen to stay on the boat earlier this morning had the chance to go to the island closer to the boat; the island that was completely uninhabited and serene.
-They could snorkel or have a laid back beach day.
+They could snorkel or have a laid-back beach day.
 The other option was to stay on the boat.
 I stayed on the boat and decided to do laundry and shower earlier than the rest.
 There was a little time before dinner, so I started on my oceanography literature review, but dinner was done.

 I would like to wish everyone reading this a good day and lots of love from our side.
 Once again, please give our furry babies a big kiss for us today; my doggie withdrawals have personally gotten worse.
 We all miss you, and keep in mind we wont be getting service for a while.
 We leave for Mauritius in two days and begin roughly a 14-day passage.
 Wish us luck…it will definitely be testing our sanities.
 Or maybe just mine. 🙂